2gis/mapsapi/src/doc/en/quickstart/quickstart.md

 ### Technical support

-If you have any difficulties in working with the maps API &mdash; see the
+If you have any difficulties in working with the maps API &mdash;
-<a href="https://api2gis.uservoice.com">Ideas and questions</a> section or
 <a href="mailto:api@2gis.ru">email us</a> and we will help you to solve the problem.